rlv-dan/Snap2HTML/Snap2HTML/ReadMe.txt

   ability to export data as plain text, csv or json.
 Still, everything is contained in a single HTML file that you can easily store or distribute.

-  Exported file listings can be used in many ways.
+  Snap2html file listings can be used in many ways.
 One is as a complement to your backups (note however that this program does not backup your files!
 It only creates a list of the files and directories).
 You can also keep a file list of e.g. external HDDs and other computers, in case